andrewhayden/uopt4j/README.md

 Any missing functionality (e.g., converting arguments from Strings to other formats) is left to the caller.
 This keeps things clean and compact.

+The format of the source in both original and compact form (but not minified) is compatible with the Chromium coding conventions and will pass a presubmit check, should you wish to use it there...

 Why?
 (The Long Version)